 Your modified adjusted gross income is usually very similar to your adjusted gross income, with a few items added back in.
 It does not have its own line on Form 1040, but you can compute it by eliminating certain deductions and exclusions.
 Deductions for IRA contributions, student loan interest, tuition and fees and domestic production activities must be added back in to your AGI calculation, as must any exclusions for foreign earned income or housing, qualified savings bond interest or employer-provided adoption benefits.
 The resulting figure is your MAGI.

-Effects of MAGI
+Analyzing the Effects of MAGI

 A high MAGI can render you ineligible for certain deductions or credits.
 For example, if you are covered by a retirement plan at work, a high MAGI could limit or prevent you from claiming an IRA deduction.
 As of 2011, if you were married filing jointly with a MAGI of $110,000 or more, you could not deduct any IRA contributions.
 Similarly, the student loan interest deduction was off limits to married taxpayers filing jointly with a MAGI of $150,000 or more as of 2011.